statamic/docs/content/collections/tags/nocache.md

 <div class="movie"> Top Gun 60% Ratings </div>
 ```

+### Usage with default Laravel Routes

+When you are using a custom Laravel Route, you might encounter that the nocache tag will return ``NOCACHE_PLACEHOLDER``.
+For the placeholder to be replaced, ensure that the route has the ``statamic.web`` middleware applied.

 ## Full Measure Static Caching

 When using the `file` static cache driver (aka. "full measure") the pages will be stored as plain `html` files on your server.